hossainchisty/hossainchisty/README.md

 <!-- ?Note: I kindly request that you refrain from blindly copying the content of my readme file.
 I would like to ensure that the content remains original and tailored to my specific needs. -->

-- 💼 I am a dedicated and self-driven software engineer with a strong background in backend development.
-My enthusiasm lies in constructing resilient and scalable solutions, consistently delivering high-quality, scalable, and maintainable code.
+- 💼 I am a highly motivated software engineer specializing in backend development.
+Currently, **I'm open to work and employment opportunities(remote)**.
-- 🛠️ Specializing in a versatile tech stack that includes Node.js, Express.js, Python, Django, MongoDB, and PostgreSQL, I excel in Restful API design, database architecture, adept problem-solving, and proficient debugging skills.
-With these tools in my arsenal, I engineer efficient and reliable applications, ensuring seamless user experiences.
-- 🦾 I am continuously enhancing my skills in backend, striving for excellence in every aspect.
-- 🌱 Currently, I am mastering the Backend, further expanding my proficiency in modern web development technologies.
+- 🚀 Proficient in the backend tech stack, encompassing JavaScript/Node.js, Express.js, Python/Django, DRF, Redis, and expertise in both NoSQL and RDBMS databases.
+- 🌱 I'm continuously expanding my knowledge and skills, as I firmly believe that every day presents valuable learning opportunities.
 - 🤔 Exploring about clean architecture, Microservices, System Design, DSA.
-- 👀 I have a keen interest in both Backend development and DevOps practices.
 - 🔗 Discover my work and connect with me at https://chisty.netlify.app.
 Let's discuss exciting possibilities!
 - ⚡ Fun fact: Apart from coding, I find joy in capturing breathtaking moments through photography.
 Check out my contributions on [Unsplash](https://unsplash.com/@hossainchisty) to glimpse my artistic side.